 Foreign bodies in any part of the eye can cause a number of problems (listed below) including conjunctivitis, corneal ulcers, dacryocystitis, and epiphora.

-Blepharitis – Inflammation of the eyelid, this can be caused by bacterial infection, allergies, and congenital abnormalities.
+Inflammation of the eyelid, due to bacterial infection, allergies, and congenital abnormalities.

 Feline upper respiratory infections (cat flu), usually caused by a virus (commonly herpes, calicivirus, feline reovirus), symptoms are similar to that of a cold or flu in humans with eye and nasal discharge, sneezing and fever.

-Trichiasis (rare in cats), eyelashes growing from the eyelid and rubbing against the cornea causing irritation, inflammation, and infection.
+This condition is rare in cats.
+It is caused by eyelashes growing from the eyelid and rubbing against the cornea causing irritation, inflammation, and infection.

 As you may have noticed, a lot of causes of eye discharge are due inflammation, infection, injury or allergies in the various parts of the eye.